eq-p99-tools/ninjalooter/README.md

-NinjaLooter Loot Manager for EQ
+NinjaLooter Raid Manager for EQ
 ===============================

 Designed to handle looting for Plane of Sky with the Federation,